shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 #### Scheduler

-Scheduler is used as a queue of IDs which we want to export.
-When we make any changes we may add an affected category ID into this queue and Subscriber will pick it up after request is done.
+Scheduler is used as a queue of IDs we want to export.
+When we make any changes we may add an affected category ID into this queue and subscriber will pick it up after request is done.

 Create class `CategoryExportScheduler` which extends `AbstractExportScheduler`.
 We do not need to override nor implement any method.